 Naturally, like with any developing standard, the current levels of consistent safety and quality didn’t happen overnight.
 ASTM F963: Standard Consumer Safety Specification for Toy Safety, against which all children’s toys must be measured before they can be legally sold, has had over 30 years of revision and fine-tuning to achieve testing validity in light of ongoing child development research, incident data, and innovations in risk assessment, science and manufacturing techniques.

 In order to put child safety first, this document sets a number of strict requirements for toys, including some of the lowest allowable lead content of any national standard around the world.
 Ever since ASTM F963 was converted from a voluntary standard to a mandatory one in 2009, toy recalls have plummeted.
-There were 172 recalls in 2008; 50 in 2009; and less than 40 in each year since 2011.
+There were 172 recalls in 2008; 50 in 2009; 25 in 2015, and less than 20 in each year since 2018.

 Making sure your products are made as safely as possible is an essential part of your contribution of exciting, adventure-level experiences to children’s play time.
 Here are some key steps you must follow to safely deliver these promised experiences.